AlexZhou876/music-editor/README.md

 # My Personal Project

-## How to use
-run Main.main and see the window.
-For now, to add a note, press the mouse and hold to the left of the leftmost vertical line (barline).
-Drag the mouse to change the length of the note.
-Release to finish placing the note.
+## Instructions for Grader
+This is a music editor.
+To use, run Main.main.
+It is mouse interactive and graphically displays your input.
+- to add a note: click on the button on the toolbar labelled "Add Note".
+- press the mouse down within the bounds of a measure.
+A note appears.
+- while holding, drag the mouse to the right and left to change the length.
+- release the mouse to finish placing. you can also add measures to the composition.
+- to add a measure: click on the button labelled "Add Measures"
+- enter a valid number
+- see the measures appear
+The visual component is clearly displayed.
+The audio component is triggered by hitting the Play! button.
+Unfortunately, I was unable to adapt persistence for this phase.
+Thank you for using.

 ## What Will the Application Do?
 My project will be a music visualization and composition application.